When Is the Best Time

 The Best Guided Tours

-Would you like to explore the gorgeous Columbia River area?
-We picked the best guided tours for you.
+Would you like to explore the gorgeous Columbia River area comfortable and hassle-free from Portland?
+We picked the best guided tour for you.
 Why guided?
-These guys handle all the organisation as well as preparation.
-Also, you'll visit hidden gems and learn fantastic things about the region, nobody else would tell you:
+These guys handle all the organization as well as preparation.
+Also, you’ll visit hidden gems and learn fantastic things about the region, nobody else would tell you:

 Stunning waterfalls with a total height of 621 feet (189 m)!
 It’s the tallest waterfall in Oregon and the second tallest in the United States.
 It’s gorgeous and easy to reach, making it an extremely popular outdoor attraction in the Pacific Northwest.
 Located in the Columbia River Gorge National Scenic Area, Multnomah Falls offers something for every visitor, especially for hikers.